hwang2006/mcp-youtube-extractor/README.md

 ### Client Configuration

-To use this MCP server with a client, add the following configuration to your client's settings:
+To use this MCP server with a client (e.g., Claude Desktop), add the following configuration to your client's settings:

 #### Using PyPI Installation (Recommended)